tbensky/selenium-peoplesoft/README.md

 ```

 First, we wait for the element "by id" to appear in the page, clear it (literally, remove any text that may be in it), then send out the needed string (as if typed).
 It is
-important in PS to simulate a tab key press at the end of all such input.
+important in PS to simulate a tab key press at the end of text input.
 It took a while to figure out that this always forces the text field to reconcile with the server (it brings up a spinner).
 It then pauses for 0.5 seconds.
 Yes, when using Selenium, get used to putting in Python's `time.sleep()` here and there to slow your script down, so it won't race past any relatively slower server you may be talking to.

 The `wait_for_by_id()` function is also custom, and looks like this: